7/30/2019

 Scott Davis

-Okay.
-That's helpful.
-And then just as a quick follow-up, and I know this is always hard to answer a question around market share on the HBAC side, but sometimes, I mean, it's clear that you're gaining share, but sometimes that's due to geographic mix or the types of projects that are growing.
-I mean, is there kind of a no BS answer to that question of why you think you're winning, and not the usual we're better than the rest kind of stuff, but is there any other explanation that you can give to be helpful in that regard?
+Okay, that's helpful.
+And then just as a quick follow-up, and I know this is always hard to answer a question around market share on the HVAC side, but sometimes, I mean, it's clear that you're gaining share, but sometimes that's due to geographic mix or the types of projects that are growing.
+I mean, is there kind of a no BS answer to that question of why you think you're winning and not the usual where or better than the rest kind of stuff.
+But is there any other explanation that you can give to be helpful in that regard?

 speaker

-We've really designed really our technology and -to-market strategy around sustainability and around eliminating both emissions and reducing energy efficiency.
-So this passion around having the most energy efficient commercial systems out there in the world today, using the most responsible refrigerants that we can put into these systems, leveraging the analytics, the data, the controls around that to put more sophisticated service offerings together, the belief that on that commercial side, we need to be doing that ourselves, not through independent distribution because of the complexity of what it takes to model, sell, service, deliver against those plans.
-That's been our strategy, and we've been consistent about that, and just executing hard against that.
+We've really designed really our technology and go-to-market strategy around sustainability and around eliminating both emissions and reducing efficiency.
+So this passion around having the most energy-efficient commercial systems out there in the world today, using the most responsible refrigerants that we can put into these systems, leveraging the analytics, the data, the controls around that to put more sophisticated service offerings together, the belief that on that commercial side we need to be doing that ourselves, not through independent distribution because of the complexity of what it takes to model, sell, service, deliver, you know, against those plans.
+That's been our strategy, and we've been consistent about that. and just executing hard against that.
 I think from a goal deployment perspective, again, another core part of the operating system, there's no mystery in the company as to what our goals are, what's expected, what we're measuring.
-So it's just coming together in a way that has worked, Scott, over a long period of time.
+You know, so it's just coming together in a way that has worked, Scott, over a long period of time.

 speaker